buildaz/app-reporter-pipeline/data_jobs/android_ingestion/readme.md

 export $(cat .env | xargs)
 ```

-4. Execute the `deploy.sh` script.

-5. For local running, execute steps 1-3 and run the script locally.
+4. Run the script locally.
 Make sure to use a Python `venv`
 with the dependencies specified at the project root folder's `requirements.txt`.

 ```bash